tdwg/bdq/tg2/_review/docs/tutorial/index.md

 A `MultiRecord` `Measure` that counts records where `Response.status=EXTERNAL_PREREQUISITES_NOT_MET` may be informative in some workflow settings to identify cases where Tests may need to be run again later due to some problem connecting to some external source authority at run time.

 **`Use Case` and `Policy` design note**: In practice, the utility of counting  INTERNAL_PREREQUISITES_NOT_MET outcomes depends on how your specification (`Expected Response`) clauses are written across a suite of tests.
-Suites that include explicit prerequisite checks (e.g., “INTERNAL_PREREQUISITES_NOT_MET if dwc:month is bdq:Empty”) will surface more of these statuses, while suites that instead express missingness and non-interpretability as direct NOT_COMPLIANT outcomes in focused Validation Tests (e.g., separate ...\_NOTEMPTY and ...\_STANDARD Tests) will enable clearly identifying those cases in more actionable compliance/non-compliance counts.
+Suites that include explicit prerequisite checks (e.g., “INTERNAL_PREREQUISITES_NOT_MET if dwc:month is bdqval:Empty”) will surface more of these statuses, while suites that instead express missingness and non-interpretability as direct NOT_COMPLIANT outcomes in focused Validation Tests (e.g., separate ...\_NOTEMPTY and ...\_STANDARD Tests) will enable clearly identifying those cases in more actionable compliance/non-compliance counts.
 Again, iterate in `Use Case` and Test design.

 #### 8.1.5 Practical note: summary values vs. details